spray/spray/docs/documentation/spray-can/configuration.rst

+.. _spray-can-configuration:

 Configuration
 =============

-Just like Akka *spray-io* relies on the `typesafe config`_ library for configuration.
+Just like Akka *spray-can* relies on the `typesafe config`_ library for configuration.
 As such its JAR contains a ``reference.conf`` file holding the default values of all configuration settings.
 In your application you typically provide an ``application.conf``, in which you override Akka and/or *spray* settings according to your needs.